filmerjarred/mantax/README.md

 - record bans and highlights in the outcomes table

-- reconcile outcomes with predictions after 7 days has past on post
+- add ability to reconcile post once highlights and bans have been given

-- display leader board
+- display prediction leader board

-- admin only view of comments with high prediction variance
+- create a admin only view of comments with high prediction variance

+- create a admin only view of comments that have been highlighted